ravihuang/zuul/README.md

     `docker run -d --volumes-from gerrit_volume -p 8080:8080 -p 29418:29418 ravihuang/gerrit`

-# Just import from openfrontier/gerrit：
+# The following content is imported from openfrontier/gerrit：
 ## Install plugins on start up.
   When calling gerrit init --batch, it is possible to list plugins to be installed with --install-plugin=<plugin_name>.
 This can be done using the GERRIT_INIT_ARGS environment variable.
 See [Gerrit Documentation](https://gerrit-review.googlesource.com/Documentation/pgm-init.html) for more information.